AdobeDocs/graphql-mesh-gateway/src/pages/gateway/transforms/naming-convention.md

 }
 ```

-The `naming-convention` transforms allow you to apply casing and other conventions to your response.

 ## Usage

 The following example converts all of your `fieldNames` to lower case in the Adobe Commerce source: